 This salt mix is real salt, which is something that many people prefer.
 Moreover, while it is technically marine salt, not reef salt, it has many additives that make it just as effective.
 This is a 175 gallon tub, so you will be able to use it for a long time to come.
 Moreover, this stuff is shown to be really effective at creating a healthy environment for coral and coral reef life.

 Red Sea Coral Pro Marine Salt contains many different elements and compounds which are necessary for the development and growth of coral.
 It contains a whole lot of calcium, magnesium, carbonates, and other trace elements, but not too much.
 The ration of healthy compounds in this salt mix is shown to be the ideal composition for marine growth.
 Corals, no matter what kind, soft, LPS, and SPS corals, all need lots of calcium and magnesium in order to flourish.
-That is how they grow and develop their skeletons.
+That is how they grow and develop their skeletons, over we feel this is one of the best marine salt mix options.

 - Real salt.